Gottox/child_pty/README.md

 * v1.0 - Exposes TTY name to the API
 * v1.1 - Exposes tcgetattr/tcsetattr functions; node-4.0 support
 * v2.0 - child\_pty now emits the error event when a child can't be spawned instead of printing an error to stdout.
 * v3.0 - child\_pty IO handling has been rewritten.
+  the end event is emitted on the pty when the child program exits. all fds opened on the pty point to the same Stream instance.